leogopal/lgblg11ty/README.md

 ![Eleventy](https://user-images.githubusercontent.com/2342458/230336594-86e2311a-3080-4d1c-9a01-03999a12136b.png)

-# Kinsta - Hello World - Eleventy
+# Leo Gopal's Blog - Eleventy

 An example of how to deploy an **Eleventy** application on Kinsta.

 ---

 Kinsta is a developer-centric cloud host / PaaS.
 We’re striving to make it easier for you to share your web projects with your users.
 You can focus on coding and building, and we'll take care of deployments with fast, scalable hosting.

 At Kinsta, Static Sites are free, and you can host up to 100 sites on your account for completely free.